 If TNFis don’t help enough, your doctor may try a biologic called an IL-17 inhibitor, like ixekizumab (Taltz) or secukinumab (Cosentyx).

 You might also work with an eye specialist, a gastrointestinal (GI) doctor, or a dermatologist.

 Advanced Ankylosing Spondylitis

 If you have more advanced AS, your doctor may tell you that your spine has fused.
-That happens when new bone grows between your vertebrae, joining them together.
+That happens when new bone grows between some of the small bones that form your spine, joining them together.

 The more this happens, the less movement you have in your spine.
 It happens slowly, but it sometimes leads to complete spinal fusion over time.

 Fusion in your spine can put you at a high risk for fractures.
 It can also make your spine curve forward, leading to a hunched-over posture.
 Physical therapy can help.